reichlab/covidModels/baseline_model_docker/README.md

 This directory contains files to support a containerized Docker version of the COVID-19 baseline model that can be run locally or via AWS ECS.

 Docs: TBD.
-For now, here's a summary from [baseline-model's README.md](https://github.com/reichlab/baseline-model/blob/main/README.md):
+For now, here's a summary from [container-demo-app's README.md](https://github.com/reichlab/container-demo-app/blob/main/README.md):

 # `/data` dir

 The app expects a volume (either a local Docker one or EFS) to be mounted at `/data` which contains all required GitHub repos: `covidModels`, `covidData`, and `covid19-forecast-hub`.

+Notes:
+- To populate an AWS EFS, launch a temporary EC2 instance that mounts the EFS at `/data`, and then run the appropriate `git clone` commands.
+See [container-demo-app's ecs.md](https://github.com/reichlab/container-demo-app/blob/main/ecs.md) for details on how to do this.
+- At least on ECS, the user and group of the cloned repos must all match.
+Note that the default user when running a temporary EC2 instance to modify the EFS is `ec2-user` (not `root`, which is the user when the container runs).
+We currently recommend that you change freshly cloned repos to `root:root`, e.g., `sudo chown -R root:root /data/sandbox`.
+Otherwise you'll see errors like this when doing `git pull`: _fatal: detected dubious ownership in repository at ..._ .
-Note: This project's `Dockerfile`s run the script version mounted under `/data/covidModels` , which means you need to update that repo after editing and pushing scripts for the changes to be picked up.
+- This project's `Dockerfile`s run the script version mounted under `/data/covidModels` , which means you need to update that repo after editing and pushing scripts for the changes to be picked up.
 To explore the volume:

 ```bash
 # (optional) explore the volume from the command line via a temp container